ComradDoge/DogeEU4/README.md

 # MODS
 Not all parts of the mods will be added or without changed, some might not have any files taken but merely inspiration taken of some sort.
-Nonetheless, ill try to credit people cause their work saves my time.
+Nonetheless, I'll try to credit people cause their work saves my time and it would be rude not too.

 ---------------------------------------------------------
-Shattered Europa by Neprut
+- Shattered Europa by Neprut
-Maxos New Shattered by Maxos
+- Maxos New Shattered by Maxos
-New World Dynamic Colony Names by Cwrwi Excelmakesbelhappy (Arumba discord mod) by various contributors on Arumba discord.
+- New World Dynamic Colony Names by Cwrwi
+- Excelmakesbelhappy (Arumba discord mod) by various contributors on Arumba discord.

 # THINGS ALREADY DONE

--New World Province Localisation for specific cultures to add some flavour -Colonies no longer can colonize outside their region nor move their capital until independent.
+- New World Province Localisation for specific cultures to add some flavour
+- Colonies no longer can colonize outside their region nor move their capital until independent.
 Normal countries are not restricted.
--A bunch of defines changes, mostly quality of life.
+- A bunch of defines changes, mostly quality of life.
--Loadings screens are 94% more weeby for the time being, this will most likely be gone at later stage.
+- Loadings screens are 94% more weeby for the time being, this will most likely be gone at later stage.
--Loading tips are 84% edgier, these might stay but probably remove the names.
+- Loading tips are 84% edgier, these might stay but probably remove the names.

 -The Shattering - A list of countries and info about them as I am modding them.
 Might be useful for some.